[LUM#4] Getting Old: What a Bore

-Live longer and healthier?
-It's possible!
-While we still don't know how to stop the effects of time, researchers now know how to delay them.
+Want to live longer and stay healthy?
+It’s possible!
+While we still can’t stop the effects of aging, researchers now know how to slow them down.

-At 100 years old, she was still riding her bike.
-She lived at home until she was 110 and passed away at the ripe old age of 122 years, 5 months, and 14 days.
-What if we could all soon enjoy Jeanne Calment's exceptional longevity?
-"Not only her longevity, but also her vitality," replies Jean-Marc Lemaître.
-The researcher atthe Institute for Regenerative Medicine and Biotherapy (IRMB) is convinced that we will live longer and in better health.
-"For a very long time, research focused mainly on age-related diseases without seeking to understand aging itself, its causes and its consequences, "explains the specialist."Now the scientific community has realized that by treating aging, we will also treat the pathologies associated with it."
+At age 100, she was still getting around by bicycle.
+She lived at home until she was 110 and passed away at the remarkable age of 122 years, 5 months, and 14 days.
+What if we were all soon to experience Jeanne Calment’s exceptional longevity?“Not just her longevity, but also her vitality,” replies Jean-Marc Lemaître.
+The researcher atthe Institute for Regenerative Medicine and Biotherapy (IRMB) is convinced: we will live longer and in good health.“For a very long time, research focused primarily on age-related diseases without seeking to understand aging itself, its causes, and its consequences, ”explains the specialist.
+“Now the scientific community has realized that by addressing aging, we will also address the pathologies associated with it.”

 Understanding Aging

-Over the past 15 years, the fight against aging has taken a considerable leap forward, thanks in particular to research on "senescent" cells.
-"When subjected to stress, cells can enter senescence, a state in which they no longer proliferate but do not die either, "explains Jean-Marc Lemaître.
-The problem is that these cells secrete substances that cause chronic inflammation, which is often associated with age-related diseases.
-"In young individuals, senescent cells are eliminated by the immune system, but after the age of 50, this process becomes less effective and senescent cells accumulate in the body, with all the negative effects that entails."
+And over the past 15 years, the fight against aging has taken a significant leap forward, thanks in particular to research on “senescent” cells.
+“When subjected to stress, cells can enter senescence, a state in which they no longer proliferate but do not die either, ”explains Jean-Marc Lemaître.
+The problem is that these cells secrete substances that cause chronic inflammation, often associated with age-related diseases.“In a young person, senescent cells are eliminated by the immune system, but starting at age 50, this process becomes less effective, and senescent cells accumulate in the body, bringing with them a host of negative effects.”

-What if we could slow down aging by targeting these famous cells?
-That's what American researchers at the Mayo Clinic in Minnesota did when they successfully eliminated senescent cells in mice.
-The result: the rodents' life expectancy was extended by 30%.
-"Not only did these mice live much longer, but they also aged better," says the aging specialist.
-The mice treated in this way had fewer age-related conditions such as cataracts and muscle wasting.
+What if, to slow down aging, we targeted these so-called senescent cells?
+That’s exactly what American researchers at the Mayo Clinic in Minnesota did, successfully eliminating senescent cells in mice.
+The result: the rodents’ life expectancy increased by 30%.“Not only did these mice live much longer, but they aged better,” notes the aging specialist.
+The treated mice exhibited fewer age-related conditions such as cataracts or muscle wasting.

 Anti-aging pill